cs3org/OCM-API/IETF-OCM-IP.md

 access protocol, authorizing requests by independently verifying the access tokens issued by the OCM Server.

-Two properties of [OCM] make this delegation possible without sharing secrets between the OCM Server and the Protocol Server:
+Two properties of [OCM] make this delegation possible without provisioning the Share's `sharedSecret` to the Protocol Server:

 1. The OCM Server publishes its public keys as a JWK Set [RFC7517] at the URL advertised in the `jwksUri` field of its OCM API Discovery